A

 0

-In one way or another, I'm always part of some team (often Scrum), where my role is usually labeled "UX Architect," or "UX Designer," meaning I'm responsible for shaping the façade, i.e. what someone sees and interacts with.
+In one way or another, I'm always part of some team (often Scrum, currently in SAFe), where my role is usually labeled "UX Architect," or "UX Designer," meaning I'm responsible for shaping the façade, i.e. what someone sees and interacts with.
 The ultimate aim is always a smooth, satisfying interaction (aka user experience, or "UX"), no matter the specific context or task at hand.

 In some cases, the additional role of proxy Product Owner (certified CSPO) also makes sense, as my intimate involvement in the research, design, and feedback stages can result in becoming the de facto domain expert within the dev team.